njosefbeck/code-repo/CONTRIBUTING.md

 ## Format for Contributions
-Please follow these guidelines when you write up your code examples:
+Please follow these guidelines when you write up your code examples.

-* Example here... [more details to come]
+For each example, use Markdown to format your entry and include the fields shown in the example below.